Linux Foundation Celebrates Microsoft's GitHub Acquisition - Slashdot

 Re: (Score:2)

+LinkedIn (owned by Microsoft) is already creepy and gross.
+Already cancelled my GitHub account.
+If that is what it means to use my talent to "participate" in the economy I refuse.
+Piss on Microsoft.

-Big business has eaten FOSS (Score:4, Insightful)
+Big business has eaten FOSS (Score:5, Insightful)

 The original Linux ideals are being lost to corporate money.